-- Temporary Changes to the Hearing Process
+- Hearing Process

 - Information on Time Limits & DHR Cases, Effective March 20, 2020

-DHR continues to schedule and hold pre-hearing settlement conferences.
-Starting July 13, 2020, DHR will hold telephonic preliminary conferences before administrative law judges to prepare cases for videoconference public hearings.
-These videoconference public hearings will take place instead of in-person public hearings.
+DHR holds public hearings via a videoconference platform.
+DHR pre-hearing settlement conferences are scheduled and held by telephone.
+DHR will also hold telephonic preliminary conferences before administrative law judges to prepare cases for videoconference public hearings.
 At the preliminary conferences the parties will identify witnesses and proposed exhibits, as well as select hearing dates.
-Please email hearing[email protected] with any questions.
+Please email [email protected] with any questions.